Algorithm-Day22-Intersection-of-Two-Linked-Lists-lc-160

 🧩 Problem Description

-Given the heads of two singly linked lists headA
+Given the heads of two singly linked lists headA and headB, return the node at which the two lists intersect.

-If the two linked lists have no intersection at all, return null
+If the two linked lists have no intersection at all, return null.

 The linked lists must retain their original structure after the function returns.